Animireddy/SMAI_PROJECT_12/README.md

 	5. Give this matrix as input to Training model(like SVM) along with corresponding genre output matrix.

 	6. Finally done with train model.

+	RNN with LSTM model:

+	Steps in LSTM modelling:
+	1. Vectorize lyrics, by turning each text into either a sequence of integers or into a vector.
+	2. Limit the data set to the top 50,000 words.
+	3. Set the max number of words in each text at 250.
+	4. Truncate and pad the input sequences so that they are all in the same length for modeling.
+	5. Converting categorical labels to numbers.
+	6. The first layer is the embedded layer that uses 100 length vectors to represent each word.
+	7. SpatialDropout1D performs variational dropout in NLP models.
+	8. The next layer is the LSTM layer with 100 memory units.
+	9. The output layer must create 8 output values, one for each class.
+	10. Activation function is softmax for multi-class classification.
+	11. Because it is a multi-class classification problem, categorical_crossentropy is used as the loss function.

 Results of the project: